Medieval Fantasy Elf Gowns

 the Over Skirt

-After making the bodice, the next step is to add the skirt, or if there's going to be more than one layer, then the overskirt first.
+After making the bodice, the next step was to add the skirt, or if there's going to be more than one layer, then the overskirt first.
 For the mauve dress I cut the long pointy ends off of the triangular scarf and saved them for the hanging sleeves, then cut the next two sections of the scarf for the over skirt, and hemmed the bottom edges. (the side seams were already hemmed as they were the edges of the scarf)

 The centre back of the skirt was stitched together halfway up, and then the long dangly lace was carefully reattached along the outer edge of the skirt, starting at the top on one side, going down and folding the lace at the corner, and hand stitching it to make a nice neat 90 degree corner.
 Then continue along the bottom, and making another 90 degree corner on the other end.